Jean-MarcHarvengt/hyperpetpico/README.md

 <br>

-The hyperperpico exists in 2 boards<br>
+The HyperPET pico exists in 2 boards<br>
 * The inner board (residing inside the PET) multiplexing the memory expansion connectors to the outside
 * The outer board, as a plugin module, offering all the new features (VGA/audio connectors)